- 1 COsleep: Closed- and Open-loop Sleep Stimulations with Auditory Stimuli

 - Disable the default “Highlight spindles” optioin to “OFF”, who needs aid in finding spindles anyway.
 This makes the GUI frontend faster.

 - Do not write in EDF or BDF.
-Though this saves very little backend performance, it can be critical on slow hard drives.
+Though this saves very little backend performance, it can be critical on slow hard drives, especially in longer recordings.

 - Consider what you really need for your purpose, are 8 channels with 125 Hz recording enough, and you do not need so much functionality to improve your outcomes in a relevant way…then go for that simple way.